envoyproxy/data-plane-api/docs/root/start/simple_example.rst

   :ref:`STATIC<envoy_api_enum_value_Cluster.DiscoveryType.STATIC>`,
   :ref:`STRICT_DNS<envoy_api_enum_value_Cluster.DiscoveryType.STRICT_DNS>`
   or :ref:`LOGICAL_DNS<envoy_api_enum_value_Cluster.DiscoveryType.LOGICAL_DNS>`,
   then ``hosts`` is required.
+In this case, all requests will be routed to google.com:443.

   The ``tls_context`` field specifies the :ref:`TLS configuration <envoy_api_msg_auth.UpstreamTlsContext>`.
   for connections to the upstream cluster.
 If no TLS configuration is specified, TLS will not be used for new connections.
+In this case the `SNI <https://en.wikipedia.org/wiki/Server_Name_Indication>`_ is set to www.google.com.